 Self-Directed IRAs have contribution limits just like other IRAs.
-Just like Traditional and Roth IRAs, if you’re under 50, the maximum contribution you can make to your Self-Directed IRA is $6,000.
+Just like Traditional and Roth IRAs, if you’re under 50, the maximum annual contribution limit you can make to your Self-Directed IRA is $6,000.
 This increases to $7,000 if you are over 50 years old.

 With a Self-Directed IRA, you need to think about your exit plan.
-If you’re using your Self-Directed IRA to invest in alternative investments, non-traditional investments, and alternative assets—for example real estate—it can be more illiquid than, say, investing in stocks or bonds.
+If you’re using your Self-Directed IRA to invest in alternative investments, non-traditional investments, and alternative assets—for example real estate assets—it can be more illiquid than, say, investing in stocks or bonds.
 This is important to take into account, especially if you have a Traditional Self-Directed IRA and are reaching the age when distributions become mandatory (currently, when you reach 70½ years old).
 It’s also important to keep note of any applicable early withdrawal penalty that could impact your gross income from this investment decision.

-The primary differences between a Self-Directed IRA and a Roth or Traditional IRA are the areas you can invest in and who manages these investments.
+The key differences between a Self-Directed IRA investor and a Roth or Traditional IRA investor are the areas for qualified plans and who manages these investment products.

 Roth and Traditional IRAs are typically used to invest in mutual funds, bonds, and CDs—the usual suspects.
-Unlike Traditional IRAs and Roth IRAs, in which people often invest in stocks, CDs, mutual funds, cash, and bonds, Self-Directed IRAs allow you to invest in alternative assets that such as real estate.
+Unlike Traditional IRAs and Roth IRAs, Self-Directed IRAs allow you to invest your own money in alternative assets such as real estate, art, marine, among others.

-Investing in these assets gives the account holder flexibility, but at the same time requires increased due diligence.
+Investing in these non-traditional assets gives the account holder flexibility, but at the same time requires increased due diligence.
 As the name suggests, these accounts are self-directed, therefore you manage them yourself.
 This requires more time and initiative on your end, as you do not necessarily have a third party advising you.